alphagov/govuk-developer-docs/source/manual/mongodb.html.md

 These backups are encrypted using GPG, but the functionality is just a straightforward mongodump.

 To restore the very latest backup, there is a script available to use: `/usr/local/bin/mongodb-restore-s3`.
 The function essentially grabs the latest backup from the S3 bucket, decrypts and unpacks it, and does a `mongo restore`.

+### mongodumps via `govuk_env_sync` in AWS

+In AWS environments, the mongodump to S3 has been replaced by a very similar mechanism as part of the [`govuk_env_sync` environment sync][govuk-env-sync].
+Here, the dump is not GPG encrypted anymore, but we rely on S3 for encryption at rest.